FRosner/nomad-docker-wrapper/README.md

 If you want to use a custom docker registry, please provide the `NOMAD_DOCKER_REGISTRY_URL` alongside with the credentials.
 For details, see the configuration section.

+*CAUTION: The credentials will be passed as environment variables to the Nomad job.
+Everyone who can query for these environment variables through the Nomad API is able to see your registry credentials.
+Better practice is to make sure all Nomad nodes are logged into the docker registry already.*

 ## Examples

 Below are examples that start a simple python web server inside a container and expose the respective port.
 While it is technically possible to use the wrapper from the shell, it is not very useful.
 The intended use case is within Nomad.